Nyx0uf/Shinobu/README.md

 ## TODO

+- Rewrite the libmpdclient bridge, because it is ugly
-- Apple TV version
+- Apple TV version (probably never)
-- An app icon.
+- An nice app icon.
 I have absolutely no design skills, if someone wants to help

 ## INSTALLATION